 When completing performance reviews, psychologists and researchers alike agree that managers naturally exhibit bias in the ratings.
 To be fair and objective, a performance evaluation must be based on the employee’s job-related behavior, not on the employee’s personal traits, work situation or other factors unrelated to employee performance.
-Though subjectivity and partiality never will be completely removed from the process, it is important to keep some of our most common prejudices in mind when completing performance reviews.
+Though subjectivity and partiality will never be completely removed from the process, it’s important to keep some of our most common prejudices in mind when completing performance reviews.

 Managers tend to demonstrate severity bias when hoping to motivate average-performing employees.
 A manager with this bias tends to rate all employees lower than their performance warrants in an effort to inspire average employees to improve their performance.